dbt-labs/docs.getdbt.com/website/blog/2022-09-13-the-case-against-cherry-picking.md

 And you may be left thinking… ok, jeez Grace, I won’t cherry pick into upper branches.
 But how do I *actually* set up my dbt project to properly use hierarchical branch promotion?

-Don’t worry, a guide is on the way ;)
+Don’t worry, a guide and training course are on the way ;)